alexmy21/pisces/README.md

 First, many things that were buzz words even at beginning of this year are reality now.
 The IoT is one of them.
 The others are:
 - a blending of augmented reality and IoT;
-- streaming processing is getting traction with implementation of general computing engines like Spark, Flink, Storm, Samza;
+- streaming processing is getting traction with implementation of general computing engines like Kafka, Spark, Flink, Storm, Samza;
 - container orchestration frameworks like Kubernetes, Swarm, rtk created an execution environment that is similar to Amazon Cloud, but based on containers instead of VM;
 - new breed of operating systems like CoreOS created a new paradigm in IT, replacing application servers and frameworks that were thrive on them (Java EE, Spring, and even micro-services).